MichaelCurrin/netflix-assistant/README.md

 So far it just represents one page of results as text and images using templating - there is no fancy reporting or filtering.

-## Limitations

-Note: This project no longer works when deployed on remote environments such as Netlify due to a CORS error.

-This was not present on initial development.
-It appears that ReelGood added a header to their site to prevent cross-origin requests.

-Here is the error message:

-> Access to XMLHttpRequest at 'https://api.reelgood.com/v2/browse/source/netflix?sort=4&sources=netflix&take=250' from origin 'https://netflix-assistant.netlify.app' has been blocked by CORS policy: No 'Access-Control-Allow-Origin' header is present on the requested resource.

-The error happens even when setting `Access-Control-Allow-Origin` header in [netlify.toml](netlify.toml).

-But, this app still works as a local app on localhost. 😄

-This can also be rebuilt as a server-side app to avoid the CORS errors in the browser.
-Or using a [Netlify Function](https://www.netlify.com/products/functions/).

 ## Sample

 <div align="center">